trujillm/acm-install/README.md

         `export AWS_PROFILE=default`
 2. Install the Hub and managed OCP clusters

-    * Modify the install.yaml files located int acm-test-cluster-hub and acm-test-cluster-managed with you pull secret and ssh public key
+    * Modify the install.yaml files located int acm-test-cluster-hub, acm-test-cluster-managed, and acm-test-cluster-managed-2 with your pull secret and ssh public key
     * Create the hub cluster by running the following command

       * `./openshift-install create cluster --dir=acm-test-cluster-hub --log-level=debug `
-    * Create the managed cluster by running the following command
+    * Create the managed clusters by running the following command

+        * `./openshift-install create cluster --dir=acm-test-managed --log-level=debug`
-        * `./openshift-install create cluster --dir=acm-test-cluster-hub --log-level=debug`
+        * `./openshift-install create cluster --dir=acm-test-managed-2 --log-level=debug`
-        * Once the manage cluster is up add label cluster = marcus-test-cluster-managed
+        * Once the manage cluster is up add label cluster = test-cluster-managed

 3. Create secret needed for for registry.
 You should have pulled the yaml file when you created the service registry account.
 See assumptions if this is unclear